phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 ```
 Be careful with these arguments as the compiler does not check the function signature for `lang_items`.

-You can try our new panic handler by inserting a `panic` somewhere.
 Now we get the panic message and the causing source line.
+You can try it by inserting a `panic` somewhere.

 ### Kernel ELF Sections
 To read and print the sections of our kernel ELF file, we can use the _Elf-sections_ tag: